apwhitelaw/BeatstarBot/README.md

 * Windows
 * LDPlayer (or other Android VM)
+* Tap lanes must be assigned to A, S, D keys*
 * Template images matching VM window size*

+*Beatstar has 3 lanes for notes, left, center, right.
+Your VM must be configured to have the A, S, D keys correspond to these tap lanes.

 *The provided bar.png and beatstar_text.png are sized to the default LDPlayer window size.
 If your window size is different, you may have to update the images using screenshots of the game from your VM.